California Open Enrollment Extension: What You Need to Know

 With new coronavirus cases on the rise in California, health insurance is more important than ever before.
 If you don’t have insurance, you are likely worried about getting sick and having to pay huge medical bills, and that has caused you to wonder: “When does enrollment end for Covered California?”

-To help with the health care demand, Covered California has announced that it’s extending the special enrollment period through June 30.
-The California open enrolment extension will allow more residents to get much-needed health insurance during the pandemic.
+To help with the health care demand, Covered California has announced that it’s extending the special enrollment period through August 31st.
+The California open enrollment extension will allow more residents to get much-needed health insurance during the pandemic.

 Covered California Enrollment Deadline Extended: What Does That Mean?

 Typically, people must experience a qualifying life event to enroll in a new health plan during a special enrollment period.
 That can include losing your employer-sponsored coverage or turning 26, meaning you cannot stay on your parent’s health insurance plan.
 However, you do not need a life qualifying event to get coverage during this special enrollment period.
 Anyone who does not have insurance and is not eligible for employer-sponsored coverage can enroll.
-You just need to do so by the Covered CA extended deadline on June 30.
+You just need to do so by the Covered CA extended deadline of August 31st.

 Is Covered California Free While Open Enrollment Is Extended?